vacu9708/hacking/README.md

 - VirtualQueryEx() to retrieve the target process's memory information

 # Alternative
-Other processes' memory can be read by injecting a DLL into the target process.<br>
+Other processes' memory can be handled by injecting a DLL into the target process.<br>
 This way, the target process is considered the same process as the manipulating DLL, which allows direct access to other processes' memory through pointers.<br>

 # Why this is not enough to hack a game?